Recap: Buffy the Vampire Slayer S4 E8 "Pangs"

 - Xander has the symptoms of malaria, smallpox and syphilis.

-- Willow knocks on Buffy's door, then Anya supporting Xander.
-The third time she answers the door, it's Spike.
+- Willow knocks on Giles's door, then Anya, supporting Xander.
+The third time Buffy answers the door, it's Spike.

 - Rule of Symbolism: When Hus is first disturbed, Buffy is wearing a black cowboy hat.

 - Every conversation Buffy has gets turned to the subject of food.

 - The Scoobies assuming Angel has turned evil again.

 - More comparisons are made between Spike's Restraining Bolt and impotence.

 - Giles gets yet another Tap on the Head when an Indian repeatedly slams his head into a wall.

 - Spike turning up at Buffy's door, wrapped in a smouldering blanket, is a gag that continues all the way to Season 6.